Global Womens Forums

 BIRTH AND DEVELOPMENT OF GWF

-Between 1966 and 1985 was the birth, development, and facilitating of the Global Women’s Forum (GWF) in xx nations around the world.
+Between 1966 and 1985 was the birth, development, and facilitating of the Global Women’s Forum (GWF) around the world.
 Priscilla Wilson tells about the initial ‘seed idea’ of creating a women’s course and writes the “The Journey of the New Women” that summarizes the development and role of the New Womens Forum – Sarah Booher (aka Caufield), Kitty Cole, Nicki Dresslar, Betty Hill, Marian Lies, Georgianna McBurney, Mary Warren Moffett, Betty Pesek, LaVerne Phillips, Kay Slattery, Priscilla Wilson and Anne Wood – women responsible for the development of a 44-hour New Women’s Seminar that later became a one-day GWF.
 In 2006 many of these women met at Kitty Cole’s home and created this document.

-Two events occasioned Mary Warren Moffett being inspired to help expand the GWF program:
+Two events occasioned expanding the GWF program:

 The New Women’s Forum designed brochures and programs for the GWF so it could be facilitated globally.
 Laverne Phillips created the GWF montage that became the program’s symbol.
 A proposal was written to USAID to fund both the GWF and the Women’s Advancement program.
 Sandra Rafos talks about her experience of facilitating the Women’s Advancement program in 30 villages of Kenya and how those programs provided healing and courage to the women.